Art + research: Soft Law and Hard Reality

 Maja Mella, director of the National Association of Swedish Tornedalians – Tornionlaaksolaiset

-Sia Spiliopoulou Åkermark, director of the Åland Islands Peace Institute
+Sia Spiliopoulou Åkermark, Jur. dr., Associate Professor in international law and director of The Åland Islands Peace Institute

 The talk is moderated by Tom Moring who is Professor Emeritus of Communication, particularly journalism, and honorary doctor of Humanities at Stockholm University